Losing Mathew Barzal could hurt Islanders in many ways

 “I do not have any update, no,” Lambert said.

 Barzal, who logged just 1:32 over three shifts, was checked into the wall by Craig Smith at 6:01 of the first period.
-He went down the tunnel to the Islanders’ dressing room only to return quickly during a TV timeout to step onto the ice and test his injury.
+He went down the tunnel to the Islanders’ dressing room, only to return quickly during a TV timeout to step on the ice and test his injury.

 He then skated back to the bench, briefly spoke to trainer Damien Hess and returned to the Islanders’ room.